Autoferry/autoferry.github.io/_posts/2020-04-11-factortracking.md

 Second, the problem has limited observability.
 It is only possible to estimate the motion of the target if the ownship, on which the sensor is mounted, if the ownship out-manoeuvers the target (or if one can obtained information about the target's acceleration by other means, but that is typically not the case.)

+All the well-known solutions to bearing-only tracking are based on filtering.
+Three strategies have been pursued:

+1. Use an extended Kalman filter (EKF) but in a transformed coordinate system.
+This is intended to move the nonlinearities from the measurement model to the process model.
+2. Use a bank of parallell EKFs, where each EKF corresponds to an approximate range.
+The idea is that the EKF that happens to have the most correct range will do better than the other EKFs.
+3. Use a particle filter.
+The idea is that a particle filter with sufficiently many particles can approximate the non-Gaussian posterior distribution directly.

+Unfortunately, none of these approaches are foolproof, and filter divergence happens frequently.
+Recently, we have instead experimented with casting the bearing-only problem as a nonlinear optimization problem, using the factor graph library MiniSAM.
+This gave better estimation accuracy than the traditional approaches, but is not yet entirely satisfactory due to poor filter consistency and somewhat disappointing velocity estimates.

 |<img src="{{site.url}}/assets/irtracking.png" width="690"> |